El Zein family: Zein Al-Din El Zein

-Khalil bin Musa bin Yusuf El Zein, a descendant of Zein Al-Abidin, settled in the village of Shehour where his son, Zein Al-Din El Zein, was born in 1747.
+Sheikh Khalil bin Musa bin Yusuf El Zein, a descendant of Zein Al-Abidin, settled in the village of Shehour where his son, Sheikh Zein Al-Din El Zein, was born in 1747.
 Zein Al-Din was sent to Najaf in Iraq, where he studied jurisprudence and the science of Hadith for fifteen years.

 Upon returning to Shehour, he undertook religious responsibilities and community leadership.
 He was executed by the Ottoman governor Jazzar Pasha, who deemed him a threat, burning his personal library of more than 3,000 volumes in the process.
 Zein Al-Din El Zein left behind five sons, including Ali El Zein "Al Kabir".

 Role of Ali El Zein “Al Kabir”

-Ali El Zein "Al-Kabir", known as the "Proprietor of Shehour", managed local affairs under Ottoman rule, in cooperation with Acre's governors after succeeding his father Zein Al-Din El Zein.
+Sheikh Ali El Zein "Al-Kabir", known as the "Proprietor of Shehour", managed local affairs under Ottoman rule, in cooperation with Acre's governors after succeeding his father Sheikh Zein Al-Din El Zein.
 The Sublime Porte (Ottoman central authority) entrusted him with regional administration in exchange for an annual tax.
 His authority extended along the coast from Sidon to Naqoura, and inland from Shehour to Baraachit.

 In 1776, Ahmad Pasha “Al-Jazzar” (the Butcher), became governor of Acre and ruler of the region.
 Tensions arose between him and the residents of Jabal Amel due to his imposition of harsh oppressive policies and increased taxes.